-Taking into account the pharmacokinetic properties of abacavir, dolutegravir, and lamivudine, the following guidance with regard to the study design should be taken into account.
+Taking into account the pharmacokinetic properties of dolutegravir, and lamivudine, the following guidance with regard to the study design should be taken into account.

-Study design: A single-dose cross-over design is recommended.
+Study design: A single-dose crossover design is recommended.

-Dose: The Eol includes lamivudine/abacavir/dolutegravir 300 mg/600 mg/50 mg tablets and 30 mg/60 mg/5 mg as dispersible tablets.
-The bioequivalence study for each product should be conducted with the same strength of comparator product.
+Dose: The Eol includes lamivudine/dolutegravir 300 mg/50 mg tablets.
+The bioequivalence study should be conducted with this strength.